projectcalico/calico/RELEASING.md

   (In case it needs tweaking, it’s cheaper to do that now before all the package building and testing.)

-- Run ‘make deb rpm’ to build Debian and RPM packages for the release candidate.

-- Use ‘dput ...’ to upload the release candidate Debian source packages to a release testing PPA.
+- Use ‘dpkg-buildpackage -S -kCalico’ and ‘dput ...’ to build source packages for Xenial and upload the release candidate Debian source packages them to a release testing PPA.

+- Delete the top stanza from debian/changelog (which has a version with ‘-xenial’) and do that again, to build and upload packages for Trusty.

+- Run ‘<process_dir>/build-rpm.sh’ to build RPMs - which will appear in the ‘rpm’ directory.

 ## Publish candidate RPMs to testing repository on binaries.projectcalico.org